telary-agency/telary-website/_posts/2025-05-09-history-data.md

 title: A Quick History of Data
 slug: quick-history-data
 date_published: 2025-05-10T12:04:12.000Z
-date_updated: 2025-05-10T12:08:02.000Z
+date_updated: 2025-11-04T00:00:00.000Z
 layout: post
 image: /assets/img/banners/photo-researca-18.avif
 ---

-Here is a quick recap on the evolution of the data world, and what were the biggest shifts.
+Here is a quick recap of the evolution of the data world, and what the biggest shifts were.

 # Early Days (<1970/1980)